jmo1point0/NoteTaker11/README.md

 ## Installation:
-   Node.js is required
+   -Node.js is required
-   npm install is required to install required npm packages
+   -Npm install is required to install required npm packages

  ## Usage:
     To start using the application, open your browser and go to